-Some of the most persistent and annoying conditions affecting the feet are corns and calluses, and these things can affect millions of people each year.
-It is essential that you understand the causes, in order to prevent them from developing in the future, as well as effective remedies.
+One of the most persistent and annoying conditions affecting the feet are corns and calluses, and these things can affect millions of people each year.
+It is essential that you understand the ways to prevent them from developing in the future, as well as effective remedies.

 Home Remedies for Corns and Calluses

 There are various natural remedies that are effective in providing relief from corns and calluses.

 When you are suffering from a painful corn, most of that discomfort is coming from the hard center of the corn, which is constantly pressed on, causing even more inflammation.
 Lemon juice, however, is packed with antioxidants and natural soothing agents that can soften the hardened skin.
 Eventually, the hard center of the corn will fall out, relieving the pain.

 Onions are packed with nutrients and powerful acids that can neutralize infections and stimulate the immune system, but onion juice can also smooth hardened skin and cause the dead skin to flake off.
 In the case of a corn or callus, you can apply an onion directly to the affected site and cover it with a bandage.
 Within 1-2 days, this should cause the callus to soften and fall off.

 If you are suffering from a case of corns or calluses, one of the best remedies you can turn to is castor oil.
 This old-time remedy for skin conditions of all kinds can effectively soften the callus or corn when mixed with hot, soapy water.
 Applying a pumice stone to the corn or callus following a hot water soak with castor oil can quickly and painlessly reduce the callus.